ml-opensource/flutter-template/README.md

 # App name - Flutter

 ## 📖 Project description
 This project serves as a template project for Flutter applications.
-You can generate a new repository by clicking the "Use this remplate" above.
+You can generate a new repository by clicking [here](https://github.com/monstar-lab-oss/flutter-template/generate).

 ## 🔧 Setup and Installation
 - Install Flutter and Dart SDK